 A Little More on What is a NOW Account

-In the 1930s, during the Great Depression, banks in the U.S. faced a turmoil in their economy.
+In the 1930s, during the Great Depression, banks in the U.S. faced turmoil in their economy.
 Many believed an excessive competition in the banking sector due to the interest payment on demand deposits contributed towards this turmoil.
 They believed that competition led to diminished profit margins and bank failures.

-As a measure to prohibit this, the Banking Act of 1933 was passed by the Congress.
+As a measure to prohibit this, the Banking Act of 1933 was passed by Congress.
 The Act imposed a ban on paying interest against the demand deposits.
 The Act mentioned, no member bank “shall, directly or indirectly, by any device whatsoever, pay any interest on any deposit which is payable on demand.”
 The restriction was incorporated into the Regulation Q on August 29, 1933.

 Initially, the banks accepted the ban without any attempt to avoid it.
 However, during the 1950s, as the interest rate rose the banks started to take non-pecuniary efforts to avoid the ban by offering convenience features and giving away consumer goods to new customers.

 In the 1970s, Ronald Haselton, president, and CEO of Consumer Savings Bank in Worcester, Massachusetts, led an effort for banks to offer interest-paying checking accounts.
-In 1974, the Congress allowed the banks in Massachusetts and New Hampshire to offer NOW accounts to its customers.
+In 1974, Congress allowed the banks in Massachusetts and New Hampshire to offer NOW accounts to its customers.
 In the following two years, the NOW account was permitted in all of New England.
 In 1980 it was expanded nationwide.
 There was a ceiling of 5% interest rate for all the NOW accounts.
-The maximum limit was removed in 1986, as part of a general deregulation of interest rate.
-In 2011 the ban on paying interest against demand deposit accounts was also lifted by the Congress.
+The maximum limit was removed in 1986, as part of a general deregulation of the interest rate.
+In 2011 the ban on paying interest against demand deposit accounts was also lifted by Congress.

 References for Negotiable Order of Withdrawal Account